CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 When migrating items from the recoverable items folders, choose whether to place them in Recoverable Items or in the Mailbox.

-Change Conditions: The default migrated recoverable items as is.
-Select Mailbox to rehyrate recoverable items into the mailbox.
+Change Conditions: The default migrates recoverable items as is.
+Select 'Mailbox' to rehyrate recoverable items into the mailbox.

 ---
 ## Calendar